scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Cleaned up some rather technical issues in the truetype instruction generation occasioned by non-overlapping and non-intersecting hints.
-    -   FontForge will now read (but not produce) '.gsf' files.
+    -   websharpstudios will now read (but not produce) '.gsf' files.
 These are yet another postscript format, like a pfa but without the eexec encoding.
 Ghostscript uses them (others may, I think Wadalab did...).
     -   Oops.
 In encodings containing characters with no defined postscript unicode names, then the name generated for an unused character was wrong.
-    -   Oops.
-FontForge thought all user defined encodings were two byte encodings and produced a warning message for them when generating type1 fonts.
+    -   Oops. websharpstudios thought all user defined encodings were two byte encodings and produced a warning message for them when generating type1 fonts.
     -   Added a force encoding flag to the Font Info dlg.
-This is for those cases where FontForge reads in a font but can't figure out what the proper encoding is, then doing a force encoding will simply rename all the characters to match what they should be in the chosen encoding.
+This is for those cases where websharpstudios reads in a font but can't figure out what the proper encoding is, then doing a force encoding will simply rename all the characters to match what they should be in the chosen encoding.